Ghost247-bot/ulster/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5175`
+The application will be available at `http://localhost:5174`

+## Deployment

+### Vercel Deployment

+This project is configured for deployment on Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Deploy:**

+1. Push your code to GitHub/GitLab/Bitbucket
+2. Import the project in [Vercel](https://vercel.com)
+3. Add environment variables in Vercel dashboard
+4. Deploy!

+The live application is available at [ulster-beta.vercel.app](https://ulster-beta.vercel.app)

 ## Technologies Used